-- 1. Locate the apparatus shown in Fig. 3.
-With the vernier caliper, carefully measure and record the dimensions a, b, k, and l_o .
+- 1. Locate the apparatus as shown in Figure 3.
+With the vernier caliper, carefully measure and record the dimensions a, b, k, and $l_o$ .
 Reassemble the apparatus, taking care that the cylinder turns freely on its pivot points.
 Thread the string over the pulleys as shown and lock the drum.
-The black can at the end of the string is used to attach weights and ensure that the photodetectors fire as the can passes them. - 2.
+The black can at the end of the string is used to attach weights and insure that the photodetectors fire as the can passes them. - 2.
 With a dropper, add liquid until the level is about 1.5 cm above the lower end of the cylinder and measure the immersed length, l.
 This is a difficult measurement to make and must be done carefully.
-Using the inner cylinder as a dipstick, withdraw the inner cylinder and, holding it so as to drain fluid back into the outer cylinder, make a measurement of the fluid level on the cylinder. - 3.
+Withdraw the inner cylinder and, holding it so as to drain fluid back into the outer cylinder, make a measurement of the fluid level on the cylinder. - 3.
 Replace the cylinder and lock in place.
 Add a 5 gm weight to the can. - 4.
 Release the cylinder and determine the time of fall between the photodetectors.
 You should wind the string up so that the mass, in falling, has a chance to reach its terminal velocity.
 You will also find it convenient to stop the drum after the weight has triggered the second photodetector but before the string comes loose from the drum, thus saving yourself the trouble of rethreading the string through the pulleys.